pfdubois/BridgeBidding/source/Glossary.rst

    major
       Spades or hearts; frequently abbreviated :abbr:`M`.

+   Meckwell
+      The partnership of Jeff Meckstroth and Eric Rodwell, and the name of their convention for interfering over 1N openers.

    minimax
       A style of making two-suited bids, in which the bid is not used for intermediate hands.